 In terms of market risk, given that on a portfolio basis, exposure to companies with a low ESG score is minimal, if any at all, the market risk of the Treasury portfolio due to low ESG criteria is considered minimal.
 In terms of liquidity risk, this is assessed as the possibility of incurring material withdrawals of Bank deposits due to the reputational damage sustained in view of a material exposure to bonds that are negatively impacted by events linked to their low ESG criteria.
 In view of the conservativeness of the portfolio this risk is considered minimal.
-It is the intention of the Treasury Unit to include a dedicated section on ESG in its next revision of the Treasury Policy in 2023.
+The Treasury & Market Risk Policy was reviewed in 1H 2024 and includes a dedicated section on ESG.